Learn investing basics

 • Reinvest immediately in the same fund

-• Do this every year — it's completely legal and recommended by CAs
+• Do this every year — completely legal, CAs recommend it

 Retirement